philipturner/molecular-renderer/Documentation/DFT.md

 ## Roadmap

 This would start in 2024 at the earliest.
 The priority is getting supermassive systems on the molecular mechanics side, using the same superclusters described in this proposal.

+## Recent Development

+I found a pathway that makes the proposed ideas much more feasible.
+I can modify the [DFT-FE](https://github.com/dftfeDevelopers/dftfe) codebase, adding Metal GPU support and the DeepMind 2021 XC functional.
+The plan is to analyze this codebase over the first few months of 2024, similarly to the actions taken with OpenMM in early 2023.

+Progress on the Metal port is recorded here: https://gist.github.com/philipturner/4caf54432ef67d486bb55746e82f26a6